Spraoi Forest School

 using a rope swing

-making dens with sticks
+making dens and playing with sticks

 playing outdoor games such as Eagle’s Nest, Woolly Mammoth tracking, Fox tails